Init Containers¶

 Execution model¶

-- Init containers run sequentially
+- Init containers run sequentially in declared order.

-- App containers start only after all init containers finish successfully
+- App containers start only after all init containers finish successfully.

-- A failing init container blocks pod readiness and retries according to pod restart behavior
+- A failing init container blocks pod readiness and retries according to pod restart behavior.

 Example¶